nicpayne713/dotfiles/README.md

 - My tmux stuff jumps you right into `base` tmux session when you open a terminal that inits my `zshrc`
 - If starship is showing your environment twice set the following:
     `conda config --set changeps1 false` and then resource `zsh`
+- For polybar colorizing icons I just have polybar render the output through a font like this `content = "%{T4}%{F#5d3fd3}省%{F-}%{T-}"` Where a font is chosen (T4) then the color I want follows the `F#` with the icon placed after the brace.
+The font size can be huge for some icons depending on where they come from
+- to get fonts I just downloaded the JetBrains Nerd Font and double clicked the font I wanted in a file explorer...
+I'm not sure how to do it in a more streamlined way but it does get me up and running
+- for i3-gaps I had to install from source - see here: https://lottalinuxlinks.com/how-to-build-and-install-i3-gaps-on-debian/